JanisGeise/sparseSpatialSampling/README.md

 The singular values and mode coefficients are not referenced in the XDMF file since they don't match the size of the field and can therefore not be visualized in ParaView.
-Before performing the SVD, the fields are weighted with the cell areas to improve the accuracy and comparability.
+Before performing the SVD, the fields are weighted with the square-root of the cell areas (volumes) to improve the accuracy and comparability.
 This weighting is accounted for prior exporting the results of the SVD, however, it needs to be kept in mind when comparing the results to SVDs executed on the original (potentially unweighted) data.